bazelbuild/bazel/site/docs/generate-workspace.md

     The example above indicates that `org.springframework:spring:2.5.6`,
     `javax.mail:mail:1.4`, `httpunit:httpunit:1.6`,
     `org.springframework:spring-support:2.0.2`, and `org.slf4j:nlog4j:1.2.24`
-    all depend on javax.activation.
+    all depend on `javax.activation`.
 However, two of these libraries wanted version 1.1 and three of them wanted 1.0.2.
-The `WORKSPACE` file is using version 1.1, but that might not be the right version to use.
+The WORKSPACE file is using version 1.1, but that might not be the right version to use.